 You’ll learn a lot along the way.
 There are plenty of things I wish I knew before starting my first company.

 But getting your startup off the ground is the first step.

 Like with most aspects of business, you’ll need some money to do this.

 If you’ve never been through this process before, it may seem intimidating.

 Not sure where to start?

 There’s no one right answer.

 In fact, you can get money from multiple sources.

-I’ve outlined 9 ways for you to get your startup funded.
+I’ve also outlined 9 additional ways for you to get your startup funded below.